 Delta, BC, Canada is a gateway to the ocean, an agricultural farming district, a ferry transportation hub, a base for exploring history, a wetland and marsh reserve, a migration sanctuary and home to residential communities.
 The Delta region is comprised of three communities - North Delta, Tsawwassen and Ladner (South Delta).
 Together they form the Delta region which is part of the Metro Vancouver region (Greater Vancouver Regional District).

 The combination of the geography, topography and historiography of the Delta region is very unique to the Metro Vancouver region.
 North Delta, B.C. is spread out across rolling uplands and flatlands.
 Ladner, BC is a riverfront community located on the south arm of the Fraser River.
 And Tsawwassen, B.C. is a waterfront destination located on the ocean's coastline sharing a border with the U.S.A.

-Some of the more popular recreation and adventure destinations in the Delta, BC region include Burns Bog, George C. Reifel Migratory Bird Sanctuary, Deas Island Regional Park, South Arm Marshes Wildlife Management Area, Boundary Bay Regional Park, North Delta Watershed Park, Ladner Harbour Park, Millennium Trail and the Wellington Point Park.
+A few of the more popular, some would say best, activity destinations and sightseeing highlights located in and around Delta, British Columbia includes Burns Bog, George C. Reifel Migratory Bird Sanctuary, Deas Island Regional Park, South Arm Marshes Wildlife Management Area, Boundary Bay Regional Park, North Delta Watershed Park, Ladner Harbour Park, Millennium Trail and the Wellington Point Park.

 Delta places to stay, services and amenities important to travelers include accommodations (resorts, hotels, motels, inns, bed and breakfasts (B&Bs), vacation homes, cottages, cabins, lodges, hostels), campgrounds, tours, guides, attractions, restaurants, laundromat, coffee shops, wineries, grocery stores, pubs, liquor store, banks, gas station, gift stores, and internet service.